-KTH Social will be used as a course home page: https://www.kth.se/social/course/EF2240/
+The Canvas Learning Management System will be will be used for the course home page: https://canvas.kth.se/courses/20161

 At the home page I will post new information continuously.
-Here you can also find lecture notes, exercises (and most of the solutions), etc.
+Here you can also find course material, the recorded lectures, lecture notes, exercises, solutions, etc.